cjm96/WDM_GW_wavelets/docs/source/theory.rst

 This documentation is based on Refs.
 [1]_ and [2]_ with only a few minor changes in notation and conventions.
-The purpose of this document is to provide a complete self-contained description of the WDM wavelet transform to accompany this Jax implementation and spelling out explicitly as many of the details as possible and correcting a few minor typos in the literature.
+The purpose of this document is to provide a complete self-contained description of the WDM wavelet transform to accompany this Jax implementation, spelling out explicitly some details not discussed in the literature and correcting a few minor typos.

 Fourier Transform Conventions